Škvorec: Administrative division

+Etymology

+The name was probably derived from the surname Škvor or Škvorec.
+The word škvor means 'earwig' in Czech, but the surname could be also derived from škorec, meaning 'starling' in old Czech.

 Geography

 Škvorec is located about 15 km east of Prague.
 It lies on the border between the Prague Plateau and Benešov Uplands.
 The highest point is the hill Na Plachtě at 391 m above sea level.

 History

 The first written mention of Škvorec is from 1279.
-In 1497, King Vladislaus II promoted Škvorec into a market town.
-The market town was acquired by Albrecht von Wallenstein in 1621, but he sold it to Karl I, Prince of Liechtenstein a year later.
-He joined it to the Kostelec estate.
+In 1497, during the rule of Jan Škvorecký of Klinštejn, Škvorec was promoted to a market town by King Vladislaus II.
+The market town was acquired by Albrecht von Wallenstein in 1621, but he sold it to Karl I of Liechtenstein a year later.
+Karl I joined it to the Kostelec estate. Škvorec was owned by the House of Liechtenstein until the establishment of a sovereign municipality in 1848.

+Demographics

+Transport

+There are no railways or major roads passing through the municipal territory.

 Sights

-Škvorec Castle, also known as Savoia Castle, is the main landmark of Škvorec.
+The main landmark of Škvorec is the Škvorec Castle, also known as Savoia Castle.
 Today it is privately owned and used as a hotel and restaurant.

+The Church of Saint Anne is a valuable late Baroque building.
+It was built in 1759–1767 on the site of an older, demolished church.